 Skin Tag & Mole Removal

-Both skin tags and moles are removed for a variety of reasons by excision (cutting), with or without stitches.
+Both skin tag removal and mole removal are done for a variety of reasons by excision (cutting), with or without stitches.

 Skin tags – Skin tags are small benign tumors that form primarily in areas where the skin forms creases, such as the neck, armpit, and groin.
 They may also occur on the face, usually on the eyelids.
 Skin tags are harmless, typically painless, and usually do not grow or change over time.